Human-brain-BBB-and-BTB/R-code/README.md

 All data analysis were performed under R (version 3.6.3).
 R packages used for analysis are:
 Seurat (Version 3.1.1), Monocle (version 2.14.0), ClusterProfiler (version 3.14.3), CellChat (version 1.6.0), infercnv (version 1.2.1)

-All the code and processed data can be explored and downloaded through this repository.
+All the code can be explored and downloaded through this repository.